onqtam/headjack/src/introduction/competition.md

 - Focus is on users storing their own data (self-hosting), running software locally & handling keypairs.

-- Developing their own Decentralized Web Nodes (DWN) software that would be relaying messages p2p - can't handle [web-scale](../introduction/web_scale.md) - aggregation not even in the picture.
+- Developing their own Decentralized Web Nodes (DWN) software that would be relaying messages p2p - can't handle [web-scale](../introduction/web_scale.md) on such a granular level and aggregation is not even in the picture.

 ### [CyberConnect](https://cyberconnect.me/)